 1PM: The Crescents

-I walked uphill from the city center through The Circus — a circular Georgian terrace that John Wood the Elder designed in 1754 — and emerged onto the Royal Crescent.
+Walk uphill from the city center through The Circus — a circular Georgian terrace that John Wood the Elder designed in 1754 — and emerge onto the Royal Crescent.

 Thirty houses.
 A sweeping arc of Bath stone with Ionic columns.
 A broad green lawn in front.
 The proportions are mathematical — each window, each column, each cornice precisely placed.
 It's not a building; it's a theory about beauty expressed in stone.

-I sat on the lawn and ate an apple.
-Watched a couple taking wedding photos against the crescent.
-A dog chased a ball across the grass.
-The afternoon light was turning the stone from honey to gold.
+Sit on the lawn.
+Maybe a couple is taking wedding photos against the crescent, a dog chasing a ball across the grass, the afternoon light turning the stone from honey to gold.

 3PM: Walcot Street

 Most day-trippers visit the Roman Baths and the Royal Crescent and leave.
-I followed a local's tip and walked to Walcot Street — Bath's independent shopping strip.
+Follow the local's tip and walk to Walcot Street — Bath's independent shopping strip.
 Vintage clothing, antique dealers, record shops, artisan bakeries, and delis.

 This is where Bath stops being a museum and starts being a city.
 Students from the art college browse the vintage racks.
 Locals buy bread from the Bertinet Bakery (Richard Bertinet, the French baker who chose Bath as his base).
-I bought a sourdough loaf (4 GBP) that was still warm.
+Pick up a sourdough loaf (4 GBP) while it's still warm.

 4PM: Prior Park

-Free entry to the garden (parking 7 GBP but I'd walked).
+Entry to the garden is free (parking 7 GBP, but you've walked).
 The view from the top of the garden — looking back down across the valley to Bath's terraces, the Abbey, and the hills beyond — is arguably the best single view of the city.
 And it's almost empty compared to the crowds at the Royal Crescent.

 6PM: Thermae Bath Spa